primer/react/README.md

 **⚠️ This project is WIP and not ready for production use yet!**

+## Documentation

+Our documentation site lives at [primer.style/components](https://primer.style/components).
+You'll be able to find the information listed in this README as well as detailed docs for each component, our theme, and system props.

 ## Installation

 Install @primer/components in your project with npm: